-The following policies have been established to ensure fair and consistent expectations regarding school finances and family obligations.
+The following policies ensure fair and consistent expectations for school finances and family obligations.

-- 1. Tuition must be paid in the first ten days of each month.
+- Tuition must be paid in the first ten days of each month.
 A late fee of 5% will be applied to all payments that are more than 20 days overdue. - 2.
 When financial obligations to the school have not been paid in full, the school reserves the right to withhold report cards, transcripts, grade certificates, advancement in class standing, participation in the graduation ceremony and the awarding of a diploma. - 3.
 Any student whose financial account becomes 90 days overdue will not be permitted to continue attending classes until the account is brought within policy limits. - 4.
 If a family reaches the 90-day limit 3 times in a school year, reenrollment for the following year will be suspended automatically. - 5.
 No student may attend class in the beginning of the school year if there are pending charges from the previous year or the registration fee has not been paid. - 6.
 A charge of \$10.00 plus the bank penalty will be applied for checks returned for insufficient funds. - 7.
 If a student in K-12th grade attends any part of a semester, 100% of the semester tuition must be paid.
 Students transferring from another school during the semester with school records and transcripts will pay a prorated amount. - 8.
 If a student withdraws, records and transcripts will not be released until the account is settled in full. - 9.
-The school transportation contract is for 10 months, and payment must be made regardless of the number of school days in any given month.
-Withdrawal from the school bus service is not permitted during the month of December. - 10.
+School transportation is available in 3 modes: annual contract, monthly pass, and one-time use.
+See the School Transportation policies for details, terms and conditions. - 10.
 School bus service will be suspended if the family has not paid for two months.